ringcentral/ringcentral-chatbot-python/README.md

 ### Adaptive cards support

-Check [sample-bots/parrot-adaptive-card.py](sample-bots/parrot-adaptive-card.py) as an example, just use `bot.sendAdaptiveCard`
+Check [sample-bots/parrot-adaptive-card.py](sample-bots/parrot-adaptive-card.py) as an example,
+- Use `bot.sendAdaptiveCard` to send AdaptiveCard
+- Use `bot.updateAdaptiveCard` to update AdaptiveCard

 ### Interactive message